-I am a postdoctoral researcher at the Wellcome Unit for the History of Medicine, University of Oxford.
-My Associated Medical Services (AMS) research project “A System of Care and Control: British Naval Medicine 1790-1815,” is under the supervision of Dr. Erica Charters.
+I am an Assistant Professor at Mount Allison University.
+Previously I was a postdoctoral researcher at the Wellcome Unit for the History of Medicine, University of Oxford.
+My Associated Medical Services (AMS) research project “A System of Care and Control: British Naval Medicine 1790-1815,” was under the supervision of Dr. Erica Charters.

 My postdoctoral research builds on my doctoral dissertation which examined British military and naval nursing between 1763 and 1820.
 In order to better understand the spatial complexities of this naval system of care, I use the log books of hospital ships.
 These log books kept by Lieutenants and Captains contain detailed information about patients received on board, medical supplies transported, and the daily location of the hospital ship while at sea.
 Using longitude and latitude coordinates for hospital ships, I will map their location using Historical Geographic Systems (HGIS).
 This will allow me to visually demonstrate a naval system of care, and highlight the connectivity of such a system.
 In particular, this will showcase the role of hospitals in transferring medical supplies to the fleet and taking sick and wounded sailors back to shore for care in hospital.
 Additionally, the work of nurses on board these ships will contribute to a broader contextualization of the labour of civilian women to support the Royal Navy and British imperial aims.
 For more on my postdoctoral work please click here.